Caketus/printf-unit-test2/README.md

 Test from https://github.com/alelievr/printf-unit-test.
 Changed it to current cursus no bonus.
-Use make -q
+Use make, then ./run_test -q, or ./run_test "your_specifier"

 # printf-unit-test